dhh1128/codecraft.co/why-people-are-part-of-a-software-architecture.md

 […] almost every process out there (aside from some automated production), humans form an important part.
 The process is in place because it is solving a human-provided “problem.”
 In many cases, it is […]

----

-On pains and brains | Codecraft (2016-01-01 14:30:12)

-[…] of thinking, in which I initially focus on technical details, but come to zen only as I recognize the role of people in software architecture, has repeated several times in my career, but I guess I needed to discover it […]

----

-&#8220;Rockstar Developers&#8221; are a dangerous myth | Codecraft (2015-03-05 20:15:30)

-[…] all the people in the value chain of your software, and doing the hard, unrewarding detail work to guarantee that their needs are addressed throughout […]

----

-A grumble about buckets | Codecraft (2015-04-08 13:39:27)

-[…] If you’re going to force all choices into a few predefined buckets, you better provide buckets that match the needs of your users. […]

----

-Lacunas Everywhere | Codecraft (2014-07-16 13:58:43)

-[…] problem, I think, is caused by our industry undervaluing the human dimension of software development.
-We are taught to analyze and create context-free grammars.
-That’s a […]